elastic/elastic-otel-java/docs/configure.md

 In addition to general OpenTelemetry SDK configuration options, there are two kinds of configuration options that are only available in the Elastic Distribution for OpenTelemetry Java:

-* Additional `OTEL_` options that Elastic plans to contribute upstream to the [OpenTelemetry SDK for Java](https://opentelemetry.io/docs/languages/java), but are not yet available in the OpenTelemetry SDK for Java.
+* Additional `OTEL_` options that Elastic plans to contribute upstream to the [OpenTelemetry Java agent](https://github.com/open-telemetry/opentelemetry-java-instrumentation), but are not yet available in the OpenTelemetry Java agent.
 * `ELASTIC_OTEL_` options that are specific to Elastic and will always live in the Elastic Distribution for OpenTelemetry Java (in other words, it will _not_ be added upstream).

 <!--
 TO DO:
 List config options instead of linking to the README -->
-Read more about configuration options that are only available in the distro in [the elastic/elastic-otel-java README](https://github.com/elastic/elastic-otel-java?tab=readme-ov-file#features).
+Find a list of configuration options that are only available in the Elastic distro in [README](https://github.com/elastic/elastic-otel-java?tab=readme-ov-file#features).

 <!-- ✅ List auth methods -->
 ## Authentication methods

 When sending data to Elastic, there are two ways you can authenticate: using an APM agent key or using a secret token.
 Both the distro and APM Server must be configured with the same secret token for the request to be accepted.

 ### Use an APM agent key (API key)